Mallick17/AWS-EC2/README.md

 ## 📝 Explanation: EC2 User Data Script — What It Does and Why It Matters

-Here's a clear breakdown of the **code provided** that’s placed inside the **EC2 user data script**, followed by:

-- ✅ What happens **if you include** the script
-- ⚠️ What happens **if you don’t include** the script
-- 🎯 Why each line is important
-- 🚨 Security and operational implications

 ### 📦 The Full Script (Clean Format):

 ```bash